Version 2.x Changes

 Improved reliability (process adherence)

-Multi-agent and single-agent modes ensure agents follow task instructions exactly and completely.
+Agent OS 2.x's structured workflow ensures agents follow task instructions exactly and completely.

 Profiles system